How To Buy Bitcoin With Cash In Australia

 Once an account has been created, click ‘Complete Verification’ and open the relevant email account.
 Find the email and link sent by CoinSpot to verify the email address.
 Next, choose the account type being opened.
 Most investors will be opening personal accounts.
 Finally, submit the relevant personal details including full name, address and DoB.

 The last step is to upload images of government documentation.
-CoinSpot currently accepts driver’s licences, passport, and medicare cards.
+CoinSpot currently accepts driver’s licenses, passports, and medicare cards.
 Customers must upload them in .jpeg or .png file formats.
 Submit the photos for verification, which CoinSpot should complete within a few minutes.

 Occasionally, due to blurry photos, the verification process cannot be completed automatically.
 KYC will then revert to manual verification, which may take up to a week.